 Solutions Needed for Properly Disposing of Frac Water

 The process of fracking creates a demand for water which is in short supply across the country.
 About half of the water used in the fracking process is recovered as flowback.
 In the past, that flowback was expensive and difficult to treat.
 Regulations in some areas are now limiting deep well injection.
-Many fracking operations are also discovering that the treatment and recycling of frac water is more beneficial to their operations.
+Many fracking operations are also discovering that the treatment and recycling of frac water are more beneficial to their operations.

 Wastewater Disposal Limitations